Admissions and Appeals

 Sixth Form Applications Appeals

-Last day for lodging appeals
+Last day for Lodging appeals

-4pm on Thursday 29 August 2024 to guarantee that your appeal will be heard within the first weeks of September.
+4pm on Thursday 28 August 2025 to guarantee that your appeal will be heard within the first weeks of September.
 You MUST state the reasons for your appeal on the online form and supply any documentary evidence at this stage e.g. a copy of your result sheet.

 Please note the timetable is very short to enable those appellants who win appeals to start as early into the school year as possible.

-Click here for the 6th form appeal form
+Click here for the 6th form appeal form.

-Appeal date
+Appeal dates